Lebanon: Lawmakers approve Beirut state of emergency | DW | 13.08.2020

 Convening for the first time since Beirut's devastating explosion, Lebanese MPs have approved a two-week state of emergency.
 The law would give extensive power to the military to suppress resurging protests.

 Lebanon's parliament on Thursday gave the green light to impose a two-week state of emergency amid ongoing street protests.
-The decision comes ten days after Beirut's deadly chemical explosion that killed at least 171 people and pushed the country's cabinet to resign.
+The decision comes ten days after Beirut's deadly chemical explosion that killed at least 171 people, wounded at least 6,500 others, and pushed the country's cabinet to resign.

 In the first legislative session since the blast, Lebanon's parliament speaker called for a quick formation of a new government.